influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withGenerateSecretOwnerReference(generateSecretOwnerReference)
 ```

-If `true`, the Cluster and Client CA Secrets are configured with the `ownerReference` set to the `Kafka` resource.
+"If `true`, the Cluster and Client CA Secrets are configured with the `ownerReference` set to the `Kafka` resource.
 If the `Kafka` resource is deleted when `true`, the CA Secrets are also deleted.
 If `false`, the `ownerReference` is disabled.
 If the `Kafka` resource is deleted when `false`, the CA Secrets are retained and available for reuse.
-Default is `true`.
+Default is `true`."

 ### fn spec.clientsCa.withRenewalDays